-Business Analyst: The Strategic Implications, Written by Phil Ventresca, M.B.A.
+Business Analysis: The Strategic Implications, Written by Phil Ventresca, M.B.A.

 The new role of the Business Analyst (BA) is far more strategic in both the organizational sense as well as at the project level.
 In fact, I would go as far as to say that the BA, when appropriately leveraged, represents a liaison between business, project and customer teams.
 This shift in responsibilities identifies two areas that need to be addressed by any organization seeking to expand this role: